matejlednar/adsblockerdetector/README.md

 &lt;script src="path\to\adsblockerdetector.js"&gt;&lt;script src="\path\to\adsblockerdetector.js"&gt;&lt;script&gt;

-Configure it via _abc.set(property, value).
+Configure Ads Blocker Detector via _abc.set(property, value).
 You will have 1 second time for own configuration.
 After 1s Ads Blocker Detector starts work.
+You can change this timer via configuration.

 If you find a bug, please report it.